Vemurafenib (Zelboraf ®)

 Back to top

-In England and Wales the National Institute for Health and Care Excellence (NICE) gives advice on which new drugs or treatments should be available on the NHS.
+The National Institute for Health and Care Excellence (NICE) gives advice on which drugs or treatments should be available on the NHS in England and Wales.
 It recommends that vemurafenib is available on the NHS in England and Wales.
+In Northern Ireland, the Health and Social Care Board (HSCB) has accepted the NICE decision recommending vemurafenib.

-You usually take vemurafenib for as long as it controls your melanoma.
-Rarely, it may be stopped if it causes severe side effects.
+You usually take vemurafenib for as long as it controls the melanoma.
+Rarely, vemurafenib may be stopped or the dose reduced if it causes severe side effects.

 Possible side effects of vemurafenib